dinhyen/dinhyen.github.io/source/travel/iceland/golden-circle/index.markdown

 ![](https://dl.dropboxusercontent.com/u/52804626/iceland/dsc_7477.jpg)
 ![](https://dl.dropboxusercontent.com/u/52804626/iceland/dsc_7495.jpg)

-To keep up the equine tradition, check out some horse faces
+To keep up the equine tradition, here are some horse faces.

 ![](https://dl.dropboxusercontent.com/u/52804626/iceland/dsc_7501.jpg)

 A Skálholt, we could see the wells in the southern horizon.
 Soon the sky darkened and the squalls began to pelt us with icy pellets.
 We drove away as fast as we could with the front chasing us.
 It almost felt like outracing the sandstorm in The Mummy.
-We took a chance and stopped at the Faxa waterfalls.
+We took a chance and stopped at the [Faxi waterfalls](http://en.wikipedia.org/wiki/Faxi).

 ![](https://dl.dropboxusercontent.com/u/52804626/iceland/dsc_7512.jpg)